PaoloBozzini/HYF-program/shared-modules/mid-specialism-project/frontend/weekly-plan.md

 Here is a guideline of the outcomes you should reach each week to stay on track.

 **How this plan works:** Each week's tasks are aligned with that week's [React](/courses/frontend/react/README.md) learning goals and session content, and move the [PRD](../product-requirements-document.md) forward in small steps.
-Scope is sized so it fits alongside other course homework; using AI is fine, but the goal is that you understand and can extend what you build.
+Scope is sized so it fits alongside other course assignments.
 Throughout all weeks, build reusable components where possible and style your components and the whole UI.
 The requirements in the [PRD](../product-requirements-document.md) and this plan are the basis; you can always do more if you wish.